Difference Between Margin and Profit

 #2 – Operating Profit vs. Operating Margin

-Operating profit represents the profit in dollar terms after incurring the direct costsDirect CostsDirect costs are costs incurred by an organization while performing its core business activity and can be attributed directly in the production cost, such as raw material costs, wages paid to factory staff, power & fuel expenses in a factory, and so on, but do not include indirect costs such as advertisement costs, administrative costs, etc. associated with producing the goods and services sold by the business entity and all the operating expenses, including the depreciation and amortization incurred during the operating cycle.
+Operating profit represents the profit in dollar terms after incurring the direct costsDirect CostsDirect cost refers to the cost of operating core business activity—production costs, raw material cost, and wages paid to factory staff.
+Such costs can be determined by identifying the expenditure on cost objects. associated with producing the goods and services sold by the business entity and all the operating expenses, including the depreciation and amortization incurred during the operating cycle.
 Operating profit is calculated as: